- 1A dog kept to guard private property.More example sentences

 - The watchdog's practice of warning nurseries of the month that they would be inspected was also highlighted.

 verb (watchdogs, watchdogging, watchdogged)[with object] Back to top

-- Monitor (a person, activity, or situation): how can we watchdog our investments?More example sentences
+- Maintain surveillance over (a person, activity, or situation): how can we watchdog our investments?More example sentences

 - Yours truly enjoys watchdogging the media coverage of our activities.

 - The Fort Lauderdale Sun-Sentinel has been doing a fantastic job watchdogging hurricane-related fraud in Miami-Dade County, Fl.

 - Rather than watchdogging the issue, the press just passed on the false assurances.